 From March 2021 onwards, all employers with 10 or more Malaysian employees are required to pay 1% of the employees’ monthly wages.
 As for employers with 5 to 9 Malaysian employees, the levy rate is 0.5%.

-- Payroll is one of the most important aspects of business.
+- Payroll in Malaysia is one of the most important aspects of business.
 It reflects the morale of employees and shows the business financial stability.

 - Payroll errors can result in your company needing to pay heavy and expensive fines and it can also cause employee dissatisfaction and reputational damage.